-This city in northwest Harris County was named for Thomas H. Ball, a prominent Houston attorney and U.S. Congressman from Texas at the turn of the century.
-On May 27, 1933, an oil gusher erupted near the city starting an oil boom.
-The community's growth is linked with Houston's.
+Just 28-miles northwest of downtown Houston, the city was named for Thomas H. Ball, a prominent Houston attorney and U.S. Congressman from Texas at the turn of the century.
+On May 27, 1933, an oil gusher erupted just outside the city, starting a years-long oil boom and tagging Tomball with the nickname Oiltown USA."
+Today, the city celebrates its roots in the oil industry, railroad and agriculture.
+It is a hub of attractions and entertainment options, including music, antiquing, art galleries, nature trails, birding and historic buildings.

 Plan your Texas trip then take your Passport with you.